 Fort Valley Utility Commission Electric Department provides an average of 12 million kilowatt hours of electrical energy monthly to its customers through a network of 150 miles of wire and 4,000 poles, along with significant numbers of fuses, transformers, and other essential electrical infrastructure elements.

-Our five linemen maintain Substation Key certifications and always respond immediately to outages and storm damage, even in the worst weather.
+Our linemen who take care of our system maintain Substation Key certifications and always respond immediately to outages and storm damage, even in the worst weather.

-The Fort Valley Utility Commission obtains its gas supply through the Municipal Gas Authority of Georgia (MGAG).
+The Fort Valley Utility Commission obtains its gas supply through the Municipal Gas Authority of Georgia (the Gas Authority.)